 - The option to have your claims settled in cash without the obligation to repair/rebuild the property or replace lost items.

-AIG Private Client Group also promises its clients that a claims specialist will be available 24 hours a day, 7 days a week; and you will be contacted within an hour in case of an immediate crisis.
-And because they understand that some of your personal property has sentimental value, in the event an item is stolen or lost, attempts to recover the item will continue even after you have received a settlement.
+AIG Private Client Group also promises its clients that a claims specialist will be available 24 hours a day, 7 days a week.
+And they will contact y within an hour in case of an immediate crisis.
+And because they understand that some of your personal property has sentimental value, if an item is stolen or lost, attempts to recover it will continue even after receiving a settlement.

 CHUBB is a global company with a history that dates back to 1792.
-Since then, the company has continually grown and currently has presence in more than 50 countries, providing commercial and personal property insurance, as well as casualty insurance, among others.
+Since then, the company has continually grown and has a presence in more than 50 countries, providing commercial and personal property and casualty insurance, among others.
 Backed by assets worth more than $174 billion, it has financial strength ratings of A++ from A.M.
 Best and AA from S&P.

 The following are some of the features of high-value home insurance from CHUBB: